netsir/hackathon-2021-spring/teams/15-Hashii/docs/project.md

 NFTSwap provides a package agreement framework for the custody, auction, valuation, and pledge of NFTs, and provides a contractual reference for the decentralized management of NFTs.

 ### Project technical design
+Fair and reasonable income algorithm: not yet published
 #### NFT hosting
 Users can transfer their own NFT assets to the NFTSwap smart contract for custody.
 During the NFT custody period, NFT holders can issue instructions to NFTSwap to carry out operations such as NFT withdrawal, auction, and trust.